-One of the most important pieces of research we have conducted is understanding how the best lean organisations develop capability.
+We have just launched Practical Problem Solving on our Lean Learning Journey platform which follows one of the most important pieces of research we have conducted.
+Understanding how the best lean organisations develop capability.
 In summary the best:

-- Align their capability development to the current and future work to be done to meet their organisational and customer purpose.
+- Align capability development to the current and future work to be done to meet organisational and customer purpose.

 - Realise that skill cannot be developed in a classroom alone.
 Theory is important, but lean is a practice led activity.